Davidhdm/IKAE/README.md

 and then run Live Server.

+You can also check the app page: https://davidhdm.github.io/IKAE/

 # Desktop Screenshots
 <img src="./assets/img/readme-screenshots/Header-Desktop.png" alt="Screenshot of the desktop view">
 <img src="./assets/img/readme-screenshots/AboutUs-Desktop.png" alt="Screenshot of the desktop view">